From monoliths to modules: Decomposing transducers for efficient world modelling: Feedback interfaces

 In the feedforward case, the conditional probabilities that specify an interface are the same as observed conditional probabilities.
 The independence of past outputs from future inputs is expressed in terms of distributions induced by a causal interface that satisfy

 This probabilistic relation will not necessarily hold in a perception-action loop, because feedback from output pasts $\overleftarrow{Y}_t$ can indirectly influence the future inputs $\overrightarrow{X}_t$.
-If the non-anticipatory condition isn't satisfied in a feedforward network, then the interface somehow utilizes future inputs before receiving them, violating causality.
+If the nonanticipatory condition is not satisfied in a feedforward network, then the interface somehow utilizes future inputs before receiving them, violating causality.
 However, feedback networks can violate this condition, because the output past is processed and returned to the input future.